louisepaul75/py-erp/.ai/stories/vue_integration_progress.md

 - Ensured proper volume mounting to allow hot-reloading of Vue.js files
 - Set up environment variables to support both development and production modes

+### Challenge 3: Component Architecture for Product Module

+**Problem:**
+Determining the best component architecture for the product module that balances reusability, maintainability, and performance.

+**Analysis:**
+The product module has complex data relationships (parent products, variants, categories) and needs to handle various states (loading, error, empty results).

+**Solution:**
+- Implemented Vue's Composition API with TypeScript for type safety
+- Created separate components for different product views (list, detail, variant)
+- Used Vue Router for navigation between components
+- Implemented loading states and error handling consistently across components
+- Created a centralized API service for backend communication

 ## Next Steps

-1. Begin migration of simple components from Django templates to Vue.js
+1. ✅ Begin migration of simple components from Django templates to Vue.js
 2. Set up Pinia for state management
-3. Create API integration utilities for communicating with Django backend
+3. ✅ Create API integration utilities for communicating with Django backend
 4. Develop testing infrastructure with Jest
-5. Implement UI component library with consistent styling
+5. ✅ Implement UI component library with consistent styling
+6. Ensure Django API endpoints return data in the expected format
+7. Implement authentication in the Vue frontend
+8. Begin migration of the next module (Sales or Inventory)

 ## Lessons Learned